-We define \emph{concepts} as combinations of features which form a \emph{semantic meaning}.
-This generally implies a \emph{spatial proximity}.
-In the context of animals' images (cats \& dogs), a concept can be nearby features that compose a muzzle, ears, or eyes at a given location.
-Together, these concepts induce the animal's presence perception in the image at this same location.
+\textbf{\revTwo{Concepts' decomposition:}} We define \emph{concepts} as combinations of features that form a \emph{semantic meaning}.
+This generally implies \emph{spatial proximity}.
+For \revTwo{animal images} (cats \& dogs), a concept can be nearby features that compose a muzzle, ears, or eyes at a given location.
+Together, these concepts induce \revTwo{the perception of an animal's presence} in the image at this same location.

-For digital images, we can consider these features as pixels.
-For the human visual system, the process of grouping pixels into concepts seems automatic, but it is not the same for the machines.
-In the case of artificial neural networks, the patterns to indicate these concepts are learned by internal units during training.
+For digital images, these features are pixels.
+For the human visual system, the process of grouping pixels into concepts seems \revFour{instinctive} , but it is not the same for machines.
+In the case of artificial neural networks, the patterns that indicate these concepts are learned by internal units during training.

 As previously investigated by other works, we observe different learned patterns inside a CNN by looking into convolutional layers' activations.
 These patterns can be determined by structures (in the input) that most activate each feature map.
 It is quite similar to mapping human brain activity.
 We give a stimulus and look at what lights up in the brain.